Learn how to use various types of icons in your Expo app, including vector icons, custom icon fonts, icon images, and icon buttons.

 , which evaluates to{ionicons: require('path/to/ionicons.ttf')}

-To use a custom icon font, you have to make sure you import them into your project.
-Only after a font has loaded, you can create an Icon set.
+To use a custom icon font, first import it into your project.
+Only after the font has loaded, can you create an Icon set.
 Learn more about loading custom fonts.

 @expo/vector-icons